raspberrypilearning/anime-expressions-simplified/en/step_3.md

 ---
 title: Tip on adding more tags to a section
 ---
-As you build your webpage, you will add other tags inside your section.
+As you build your web page, you will add other tags inside your section.
 Position your cursor between the `<section>` and `</section>` tag, then press Enter on your keyboard to split the tags across multiple lines.

 --- /collapse ---